 Boston, MA 02111

 Attn: Public Records

 The Public Information Unit is not able to provide guidance or advice to callers, explain the requirements in existing regulations, or recommend a particular facility or provider.

 Please note that there is a fee for copies of documents, and that personal or medical information relating to a specific patient may only be to persons authorized by law to receive that information.
 See "Frequently Asked Questions" - below:

-A2.
-The Department of Public Health, Division of Health Care Quality licenses hospitals, nursing homes, rest homes, clinics and hospice agencies.
+The Department of Public Health, Division of Health Care Facility Licensure and Certification licenses hospitals, nursing homes, rest homes, clinics and hospice agencies.